 If your baby is experiencing diarrhea, it’s not necessarily an emergency, but your main goal is going to be to keep them hydrated!
-You need to ensure that they’re drinking enough formula/breastmilk.
-If they’re older and eating solids, try to serve foods with a high water content, such as watermelon, or cucumbers, along with encouraging them to drink water from an open cup with meals.
+You need to ensure that they’re drinking enough formula or breast milk.
+If they’re older and eating solids, try to serve foods with a high water content, such as watermelon or cucumbers, along with encouraging them to drink water from an open cup with meals.

 If your baby is also experiencing fever, irritability, or appears to be in pain, seek medical attention right away.
 Babies can dehydrate much faster than adults do, and it’s best to get them seen at the onset of these symptoms.